 - In The Pelican Brief (based on the novel of the same name), the titular document was formed due to Darby Shaw's (played by Julia Roberts) investigations based on a theory she came up with regarding the assassination of two Supreme Court judges.
 To form the brief, she researched the dead judges' case records and kept an eye open for any traits the two men may have had in common.

-- In Sleepy Hollow, this is Ichabod Crane's preferred method of solving the mysterious murders in the titular village.
+- In Sleepy Hollow (1999), this is Ichabod Crane's preferred method of solving the mysterious murders in the titular village.
 He uses revolutionary (for the time period) methods of investigation, including autopsies of dead bodies, and scoffs at the supernatural explanations the residents come up with (due to his own Harmful to Minors childhood memories of his Sinister Minister father).
-The supernatural explanations turn out to be true.
+The supernatural explanations turn out to be true, but he is vindicated by applying deductive reasoning to them to produce the human who arranged it.

 - Plays a role in The Hardy Boys and Nancy Drew mysteries.